danielnjoo/hackamherst_workshops/flask/README.md

   - Create an app with the Python buildpack: `heroku create --buildpack heroku/python`
   - Add your heroku remote to git: `git remote add heroku https://git.heroku.com/____your_app_____`
   - Push your files to that remote: `git push heroku master`

 __Extension:__
 - One of the issues with the current implementation is that it none of the comments persist!
 How might you go about fixing this??
 Answer: database!
 Step 7 goes over this using MongoDB and a Python package called `pymongo`.

 ### Stretch: Step 7: Implement a DB!
 Commit hash: e7a3ca2f25d911deda3a7d424b54b586c7583004

 - Make sure to fill in your username/pw details in the connect URI!
 - First we download `pymongo` via `pip install pymongo`, we then add this to `requirements.txt` to make sure heroku knows to download it during deployment
 - Using heroku, we then attach a mLab MongoDB instance, and post comments (documents) to a collection inside our database, which we then pull every time somebody views the page
   - DB hierarchy: DB > Collection > Documents

+### Stretch: Step 8: Now we have a DB, what about some likes?
+Commit hash: 300b3e5a3c6f0a06ccd30b5c9cbb3ea009155f78

+- Here we add a like button and a new route in `routes.py` that finds the comment that was liked (using the date as an ID — which isn't good in production code, but will suffice here)
+  - It then retrieves the current like count from the DB, increments it, then posts it back :)